 Those last two points are very important.
 In the majority of cases, the public registration records are up to date and there are no issues.
 The problem is that this isn’t guaranteed.
 To be 100% sure, you need a paper record check (see below).
 Once you’ve got the information from the registration record, you can confirm the information on the business license.
 You might consider it suspicious if there any discrepancies between the copy of the business license you’ve been given and the information on the registration record.
 If there is we recommend you raise the issue with your manufacturer.

-A China Checkup Company Verification report can help you get hold of and fully understand a Chinese company’s registration record (public or paper copy, depending on the type of report you order).
+A China Checkup company verification report can help you get hold of and fully understand a Chinese company’s registration record (public or paper copy, depending on the type of report you order).
 We’ll find the company’s registration record, translate it and explain it all for you.
-Our Company Verification Report includes the public record, which is generally reliable.
-If you need further assurance, then we recommend our China Certified Verification service, which also includes a paper record check from the AIC office (see below).

 As we mentioned above, the public registration record available online is genuinely up-to-date and without problems, but the AIC will never guarantee this.
 They update the public records in their own time using their own systems.
 What they do ensure is totally up-to-date and accurate, though, is the physical paper record they have in their offices.
 Getting hold of this requires hiring a Chinese lawyer to go to the AIC office and request the hardcopy record.
 Note that only qualified Chinese lawyers (and not foreign ones) can go and make this request, so it’s essential to hire the services of one if you want the paper registration record.

-Finding a reliable Chinese lawyer may be quite a daunting task for your company, but you can take the difficulty out of the equation with a China Certified Verification report.
-As well as a complete check of the public registration record (included in the China Pro Verification Report), we also provide the Official Record service which includes the dispatch of a Chinese lawyer to get a copy of the paper registration record for the company.
-There are no hidden fees for this – it’s included in the cost of the China Certified Verification service, along with all of our translation and explanation.
+Finding a reliable Chinese lawyer may be quite a daunting task for your company, but you can take the difficulty out of the equation with China Checkup's company verification Services.
+As well as a complete check of the public registration record, we also provide the dispatch of a Chinese lawyer to get a copy of the paper registration record for the company.
+There are no hidden fees for this – it’s included in the cost of the China company verification services, along with all of our translation and explanation.

 Although many factory's have their own laboratories, few of these are independently certified so requesting testing by external testing body is a wise move in many circumstances.